lecritch/timeseries_chi-sea-dsc/README.md

 **To upsample** is to increase the frequency of the data of interest.
 **To downsample** is to decrease the frequency of the data of interest.

-For our purposes, we will downsample, an  count the number of occurences per day.
+For our purposes, we will downsample, and  count the number of occurences per day.

 Our time series will consist of a series of counts of gun reports per day.